aces/Loris/modules/statistics/test/TestPlan.md

 ### Dashboard Widget
 1. Go to the LORIS dashboard.
-     - Ensure that the "My Tasks" on the LORIS dashboard has a "Incomplete Forms" item
+     - Ensure that the "My Tasks" on the LORIS dashboard has an "Incomplete Forms" item
      - Ensure that the `access_all_profiles` permission changes the label from "Sites: All" to "Sites: User sites" and the number associated with the task is updated accordingly.